Please tell us WHO you are, WHAT you do, & WHY you want to know!

 - A pic of yourself will encourage responses by personalizing things.

 - Hurried postings must be set aside for editing — and sometimes they get buried under new mail.

 - Anonymity is not compatible with camaraderie!
 Ever since its founding in 1989, a basic aim of this forum has been to be a place of camaraderie for those with an interest in metal finishing.

 Apologies, but postings with missing or fictitious names, cities, or e‐mail addresses must be discarded.
-If your company doesn't allow public postings, please feel free to anonymously read everything here ... but retain a consultant if personalized help is needed.
+If your company doesn't allow public postings, please feel free to anonymously read everything here ... but retain a consultant when confidential help is needed.